 Jackson College Offers the following program options:

 Completion of a medical assistant certificate program and professional certification prepare students for entry-level positions.
 Completion of an associate degree will further career opportunities.
 Medical assistant classes foster educating students in all areas, preparing them with necessary skills and interpersonal savvy necessary in the health field where one is working with patients who may be sick or injured.
-Upon completion, the student becomes eligible for the AAMA Medical Assistant Certification exam to be a Certified Medical Assistant [CMA (AAMA)].
+Upon completion, the student becomes eligible for the AMT Medical Assistant Certification exam to become a Registered Medical Assistant.
 Jackson College’s program may be completed with as little as 10 months of class time.
 Students will complete a practicum experience with a licensed health care practitioner as part of their program.